NicolasDorier/nicolasdorier-blog/content/posts/bitcoin-dollar.md

 If the channel capacity becomes too low to cover the consumer's assets, the peg can no longer be assured, and the peg relation will break.

+A way to avoid this scenario is for Alice to send bitcoins periodically to an exchange, thus rebalancing the channel and allowing the relation to continue.

 ## Cost model

 ### Advanced cost